List of national flowers: Dominican Republic

+El Salvador

+The national flower of El Salvador is the flor de izote, of the Yucca gigantea.

 Guatemala

 The national flower of Guatemala is the monja blanca (Lycaste skinneri var. alba).

 Haiti

 The national flower of Haiti is the Choeblack or rose kayenn (Hibiscus).

 Honduras

 The national flower of Honduras is the orchid Rhyncholaelia digbyana.

 Jamaica

 The national flower of Jamaica is the lignum vitae (Guaiacum officinale).

+Nicaragua

+The national flower of Nicaragua is known as the sacuanjoche (Plumeria rubra), which grows on a conical tree that flowers around May.
+Sacuanjoche flowers are most fragrant at night in order to lure sphinx moths to pollinate them.
+The flowers have no nectar, and simply dupe their pollinators.

 Oceania

 Australia

-Golden Wattle (Acacia pycnantha) was officially proclaimed the floral emblem of Australia on 1 September 1988.
+The golden wattle (Acacia pycnantha) was officially proclaimed the floral emblem of Australia on 1 September 1988.